 - The U.S. Department of Education is the lender and will assign a servicer. - Students are eligible to borrow up to the annual limit for every nine consecutive months of study at UWS. - Annual Direct Loan limit: \$33,000. - Aggregate (lifetime) Direct Loan limit in the DC program: \$224,000. - No payments are required while students are enrolled at least half-time. - Grace period: Students have six months after graduation or leaving school before repayment begins. - Fees: approximately 1% (deducted from each loan disbursement).
-Information on interest rates is available online rates or from the office of financial aid.
+Information on interest rates is available online or from the office of financial aid.
+Interest on loans accrue from time of disbursement.